 - Fresh Lobster (Nova Scotia & New Brunswick): Wherever you see the wooden lobster traps piled on a wharf, you'll know a fresh lobster meal isn't far away.
 The most productive lobster fisheries are around Shediac, New Brunswick, and all along Nova Scotia's Atlantic coast.
 Sunny days are ideal for cracking open a crustacean while sitting at a wharf-side picnic table, preferably with a locally brewed beer close at hand.
 See chapters 3 and 4. - Newfoundland Berries: The unforgiving rocky and boggy soil of this blustery island resists most crops but produces some of the most delicious berries you can imagine.
-Look for roadside stands in midsummer or

-- pick your own blueberries, strawberries, partridgeberries, or bakeapples.
+Look for roadside stands in midsummer or pick your own blueberries, strawberries, partridgeberries, or bakeapples.
 Many restaurants add berries (on cheesecake, in custard) when they're in season.
 See chapter 6. - Dining at the Best in Montréal (Québec): Montréal boasts one of the hottest dining scenes in Canada.
 The current favorite is Toqué! (© 514/499-2084), the kind of restaurant that raises the gastronomic expectations of an entire city.
-The silky greeting-to-tab performance of the kitchen and waitstaff is a pleasure to observe, and the postnouvelle presentations are visually winning and completely filling.
+The silky greeting-totab performance of the kitchen and waitstaff is a pleasure to observe, and the postnouvelle presentations are visually winning and completely filling.
 No restaurant in eastern Canada surpasses this contemporary French gem.
 See p.
 238.

-- Sampling Smoked Meat in Montréal (Québec): Somewhere between pastrami and corned beef, this deli delight appears to have had its origins with the immigration of eastern Europeans during the late 19th century.
+- Sampling Smoked Meat in Montréal (Québec): Somewhere between pastrami and corned beef, this deli delight appears to have had its origins with the immigrations of eastern Europeans during the late 19th century.
 Meat eaters are ravenous at the sight and aroma of it, and the place to inhale smoked meat is Chez Schwartz on The Main (© 514/842-4813).
 Elegant it's not; immensely satisfying it is.
 See p.
-243. - Eating Ethnic in Toronto (Ontario): The United Nations has called Toronto the world's most multicultural city, so it's no surprise that the restaurant scene reflects that diversity.
-Whether you try the excellent sushi at Hiro Sushi (© 416/304-0550), fiery Thai at Young Thailand (© 416/368-1368), or imaginatively updated Greek at Pan on the Danforth (© 416/466-8158), your taste buds will thank you.
-See "Where to Dine" in chapter 10. - Dining along the Wine Route (Ontario): The Niagara Region enjoys its own unique microclimate, a fact that explains why this is one of the lushest, most bountiful parts of Canada.
-Sampling the local wines is a great way to spend an afternoon, particularly if you add lunch and dinner to your itinerary at a vineyard restaurant such as On the Twenty (© 905/562-7313) or Vineland Estates (© 905/562-7088).
-See "Niagaraon-the-Lake & Niagara Falls" in chapter 11. - Feasting on Danish Specialties (Manitoba): Enjoy seven superlative dishes, from frikadeller (Danish meat patties served with red cabbage and potato salad) to aeggekage (a Danish omelet served with home-baked bread) at the warmly inviting Bistro Dansk, Winnipeg (© 204/775-5662).
+241. - Eating Ethnic in Toronto (Ontario): If you explore the city's neighborhoods, you'll find ethnic dining spots in Little Italy and Greek sections of the Danforth.
+Order a nannette (pizza made with naan bread) at Kalendar (@ 416/923-4138); or imaginatively updated Greek at Pan on the Danforth (@ 416/466-8158).
+Each is at the heart of its ethnic neighborhood.
+See "Where to Dine" in chapter 10. - Feasting on Danish Specialties (Manitoba): Enjoy seven superlative dishes, from frikadeller (Danish meat patties served with red cabbage and potato salad) to aeggekage (a Danish omelet served with home-baked bread) at the warmly inviting Bistro Dansk, Winnipeg (© 204/775-5662).
 See p.
-510.
+504.